LGBTQ rights in Spain: Second Spanish Republic

-Francoist Spain
+Francoist Spain (1936-1975)

 Victorina Durán created the first lesbian association in Spain, the Sapphic Circle of Madrid.
 She went into exile during the dictatorship.

 Between 1936 and 1939, right-wing, Catholic forces led by General Francisco Franco took over Spain, and Franco was dictator of the country until his death in 1975.
 Legal reforms in 1944 and 1963 punished same-sex sexual intercourse as "scandalous public behavior".
 In 1954, vagrancy laws were modified to declare that homosexuals are "a danger", equating homosexuality with proxenetism (procuring).
 The text of the law declared that the measures "are not proper punishments, but mere security measures, set with a doubly preventive end, with the purpose of collective guarantee and the aspiration of correcting those subjects fallen to the lowest levels of morality.
 This law is not intended to punish, but to correct and reform".
 However, the way the law was applied was clearly punitive and arbitrary: police would often use the vagrancy laws against suspected political dissenters, using homosexuality (actual or perceived) as a way to go around the judicial guarantees.

 However, in other cases, the harassment of gay, bisexual and transgender people was clearly directed at their sexual mores, and homosexuals (mostly men) were sent to special prisons called galerías de invertidos ("galleries of inverts").
 Thousands of homosexual men and women were jailed, put in camps, or locked up in mental institutions under Franco's dictatorship, which lasted for 36 years until his death in 1975.
 The year Franco died, his regime began to give way to the current constitutional democracy, but in the early 1970s gay prisoners were overlooked by political activism in favour of more "traditional" political dissenters.
 Some gay activists deplored the fact that reparations were not made until 2008.